theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 In order to embed a Scratch project in the executable, you'll need to compile the source code.

+If you would like to change the name of the app or any other information you can edit one of the Makefiles.
+- For the 3DS you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
+- For the Wii U you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.

+#### Docker

+The recommended way to compile Scratch 3DS is with Docker.
+To compile with Docker all you need installed is Docker and Buildx.
+To compile for the 3DS run `docker build -f Dockerfile.3ds --target exporter -o . .`.
+To compile for the Wii U run `docker build -f Dockerfile.wiiu --target exporter -o . .`

+#### Manual

 For 3DS and Wii U, you will need to have Devkitpro's SDKs installed.
 - For the 3DS you will need the DevkitARM toolchain and libctru.
 - - You will also need a 3DS compiled version of SDL2 and SDL2_mixer.
 See the [Nightly Build commands](https://github.com/NateXS/Scratch-3DS/blob/main/.github/workflows/nightly-3ds.yml) for a reference on how to compile SDL2 3DS for yourself.